marcohefti/request-network-api-client-ts/docs/WEBHOOKS.md

 ### 4. Register the Webhook & Capture the Secret

 1. Copy the public URL printed by Cloudflare (append `/webhook` if the suffix is missing).
-2. Open the Request API Portal -> Webhooks -> “Create webhook”.
+2. Open the Request API Portal -> Webhooks -> "Create webhook".
 3. Paste the URL, select the events you need, and submit.
-4. Copy the generated signing secret into `REQUEST_WEBHOOK_SECRET` inside `env/request-api-client.local.env`.
+4. Copy the generated signing secret into `REQUEST_WEBHOOK_SECRET` in your `.env` file.
 5. Restart `pnpm webhook:dev:all` so the listener picks up the new secret and re-enables verification.

 Optionally, set `REQUEST_WEBHOOK_PUBLIC_URL` to the same URL so tooling and logs reference it explicitly.